pfruan/DiSNEP/README.md

 - iter is the number of iterations.
 The default value is 10.
 - difference	is a parameter for converenge defining when the iteration stops.The default value is 1e-6.
 - top is a parameter for how many genes will be selected.
-- The returned value is a list of prioritized genes ranked from high to low.
+- the returned value is prioritized genes ranked from high to low.